saltyfireball/software-engineer-2-assessment/README.md

 PUT    127.0.0.1:8000/messages/:message_id    // Update an existing message
 ```

 2. Include a local database solution such as sqlite3 to store messages.
+You may use any libraries you like such as django, fastapi, etc.

+3. Please provide a requirements.txt file and build instructions.
+Using a virtual environment during development is highly recommended.

 ### Frontend Server
-The frontend server is provided for you.
-It includes requests to the endpoints required by the API server already.
-You should not need to make any changes to any files within the "frontend-server" folder.
+The frontend server render and styling is provided for you.
+You will need to handle database queries and state management.

+1. You will implement message creation, order modification, and deletion.
+Stubs have been left in App.tsx for you.

+2. The state of messages is synced with the database such that updates to the messages are preserved after page refreshes.

+3. If you really really want to style the frontend, you may.
+But do

 # Documentation Requirements
-1. The API server's code is well documented.
-Each function should include a docstring.
-Comments are included where necessary.
+1. All code written is well documented.

-2. Include in your solution a markdown file titled "REPORT.md" detailing the following:
-    1. How could you test this product?
-    2. What would you do differently, given more time and/or resources?